bb-io/MicrosoftForms/README.md

 ![example](image/README/example.png)

-Here, we send an answer to each question of each response to slack.
+Here, when new responses are received, we send an answer to each question of each response to slack.

 <!-- end docs -->